 Why is Detoxing Important in Substance Abuse Treatment?

 Professional detoxification care helps safely alleviate the physical symptoms of withdrawal.
 Detox treatment provides a safe, supportive environment for clients to recover from the physical dependencies associated with addiction.

 It is important to detox under medical supervision to ensure comfort and safety.
 Medical professionals can administer medications to help ease physical symptoms of withdrawal.
 And by surrounding yourself with knowledgeable and encouraging professionals, you can increase your chances of successful recovery.
-Surrounded by treatment professionals and a recovery community often helps motivate clients to become stronger and healthier in their recovery.
+Surrounded by trained staff and an established recovery community often helps motivate clients to become stronger and healthier in their recovery.

-Detox treatment ensures that clients receive the appropriate treatment in an engaging and supportive environment and lays the framework for their recovery success.
+Detox treatment helps clients safely and comfortably overcome the physical and psychological withdrawal symptoms that are associated with quitting drugs and alcohol.
+It also builds the foundation to begin the appropriate therapeutic treatment in an engaging and supportive environment to kickstart their journey to recovery.
 If you are interested in learning more about Clear Recovery Center’s detox treatment, contact our expert clinical team today.